DPDK/dpdk/doc/guides/contributing/patches.rst

 * If you add new files or directories you should add your name to the ``MAINTAINERS`` file.

+* Initial submission of new PMDs should be prepared against a corresponding repo.

+  * Thus, for example, initial submission of a new network PMD should be prepared against dpdk-next-net repo.

+  * Likewise, initial submission of a new crypto or compression PMD should be prepared against dpdk-next-crypto repo.

+  * For other PMDs and more info, refer to the ``MAINTAINERS`` file.

 * New external functions should be added to the local ``version.map`` file.
   See the :doc:`Guidelines for ABI policy and versioning </contributing/versioning>`.
   New external functions should also be added in alphabetical order.